 A lot of the popular weather apps on Google Play are either full of ads, require too many permissions, or include features that most of us never use.
 Wouldn't it be great if you could build your own weather app from scratch?
+In this tutorial, I'm going to show you how.
+Our app will have a simple and minimalist user interface, showing the user exactly what they need to know about the current weather conditions.
+Let's get started.

 Before you continue, double-check that you have the following set up:

-• OpenWeatherMap API Key : This isn't required to complete the tutorial, but it's free.
+OpenWeatherMap API Key : This isn't required to complete the tutorial, but it's free.
 You can obtain one by signing up at the OpenWeatherMap website.

-• Icons: I recommend you download the weather icons font created by Erik Flowers.
+Icons: I recommend you download the weather icons font created by Erik Flowers.
 You need to download the TTF file, because we'll be using it in a native app.
 We'll use the font to render various icons depending on the weather conditions.

 I'm going to call this app SimpleWeather, but feel free to give it any name you like.
 Enter a unique package name, set the minimum required SDK to Android 2.2, and set the target SDK to Android 4.4.
 You can leave the theme at Holo Dark.
+This app will only have one Activity and it will be based on the Blank Activity template as shown below.
+Name the ActivityWeatherActivity.
+We'll be using a Fragment inside this Activity.
+The layout associated with the Activity is activity_weather.xml.
+The layout associated with the Fragment is fragment_weather.xml.

-Copy weathericons-regular-webfont.ttf to your project's assets/fonts directory and rename it to weather.ttf.
+Copy weathericons-regular-webfont.ttfto your project's assets/fonts directory and rename it to weather.ttf.

 The only permission this app needs is android.permission.INTERNET.